WesleyBryie/ChumBucket/wiki/megathread/tools.md

 ## ► **Adblockers & useful extensions**

-* [uBlock origin](https://github.com/gorhill/uBlock##installation) - for blocking most ads and pop-ups.
+* [uBlock origin](https://github.com/gorhill/uBlock#installation) - for blocking most ads and pop-ups.
-* [uBlock-safari](https://github.com/el1t/uBlock-Safari) - uBlock port for Safari or MacOS users.
+* [Universal-Bypass](https://github.com/timmyRS/Universal-Bypass) - Open-source browser extension to "circumvent sites which make you wait (like adf.ly), make you do something (e.g., show.co and sub2unlock.com) and even trackers (such as bit.ly and t.co)"
+* [BlockTheSpot](https://github.com/mrpond/BlockTheSpot)  - Block ads and enables song skipping on the Windows Spotify desktop app.
+* [EZBlocker](https://www.ericzhang.me/projects/spotify-ad-blocker-ezblocker/) - lightweight executable that blocks and mutes Spotify ads on Windows.
 * [Nano Defender](https://jspenguin2017.github.io/uBlockProtector) - [Read this](https://jspenguin2017.github.io/uBlockProtector/#extra-installation-steps-for-ublock-origin) for uBlock Origin integration.
 Some websites will block your access if you have an adblocker running.
 This browser extension is your anti-anti-adblocker.
 It blocks the blocking of adblockers.
+* [Bypass-Paywalls-Chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Chrome extension to block paywalls
+* [Bypass paywalls - Method 2](https://www.reddit.com/r/Piracy/comments/eipv6v/any_way_to_bypass_news_sites_paywalls/fct20vp/) - Change user agent to Google Bot.
 * [Violentmonkey](https://violentmonkey.github.io/) - Open source userscript manager

 &nbsp;